Introduction to MySQL Root Password

 that gives the following output after execution –

-Now, we will fire the select query on user table in mysql database using the following query statement –
+Now, we will fire the select query on the user table in mysql database using the following query statement –

 select user, authentication_string, plugin, password_lifetime, password_last_changed, password_expired from user;